microsponsors/erc-721/README.md

 $ npm install -g solhint
 $ npm run lint
 ```
+#### Compiler Versioning
+* Compiler: 0.5.11

+Note that the .sol files are marked `pragma solidity ^0.5.11` and we're using that version in in truffle-config.js `compilers.solc.version`.

 #### Local Deploy
 * Start Ganache in another terminal: `$ ganache-cli -p 8545`